 One way to attract group members is to optimize the description of your group.
 This description is found on every group page on LinkedIn.

 When writing the description of your group, you should start with stating the ultimate reason to join the group.
-This is the first thing potential members will see, and therefore it is important to emphasize how your group can contribute.
+This is the first thing potential members will see, and therefore it is important to emphasize how what your group contribute with.
 Ensure that both the purpose and the advantages of being a member are clear to the reader.

 2. Invite your connections